Megha1001/NextStep/System_Design/HLD/instagram/hld.md

     - Huge Scale
     - May be unstrucutured in future.
 Comment under comment , nested comment (May evolve in future)
     - Simple query pattern

+- Comments DB -> No SQL
+    - Huge Scale
+    - May be unstrucutured in future.
+We may have different reactions in the future(funny, wow etc)
+    - Simple query

+- Follow DB - Graph DB
+    - We are storing user connections and relationship